ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 }
 ```

-Calculating the number of weihts according to the shape.
+Calculating the number of weights according to the shape.

 ```c
 int nr_weights = 0;